Article Read Time

 Do you have any applications or profiles that share the same password?
-Maybe you even have one old password you use variations of whenever you create a new account.
+Maybe you even have one you use variations of whenever you create a new account.
 Reusing passwords might feel like a time saver, but it’s a dangerous mistake that can destroy your data privacy.

 Pro-tip: Get a password manager to protect your “vault” of classified credentials, generate secure combinations, and auto-populate the login fields for your saved accounts!

 It only takes one hack to compromise everything.
-Even if some of your accounts have strong security measures, if one has weak security and you reused the password, that weak account becomes the chink in your armor.
+Even if some of your accounts have strong security measures, if one has weak security and you reused the login credentials, that weak account becomes the chink in your armor.
 Hackers can buy or steal huge lists of usernames and passwords from the dark web.

-Hackers can even use brute-force attacks to guess passwords.
+Hackers can even use brute-force attacks to guess login credentials.
 When this happens, hackers use software to try millions of different password combinations until they guess yours correctly.
 If you reuse a weak password, it’s much easier for them to crack it and access all your accounts using the same weak link.

 Commonwealth Sentinel offers a comprehensive suite of cyber security services to safeguard your organization from digital threats.
 To schedule a free consultation, click here or contact us at (502) 320-9885.